Have Car, Will Travel: Lake George Scenic Drive Around the Lake

 Side Trip: Prospect Mountain

 As you come back around towards Lake George Village, you could make one more side trip to Prospect Mountain.
-This is a gorgeous, popular scenic spot to see spectacular views of the lake, and while many choose to hike up the mountain, you can actually drive up as well for $10 per car.
-However, if you are aged 62 or older with a valid New York State license or a NYS Non-Driver ID Card, the whole vehicle can drive up for free Monday through Friday (excluding holidays)!
-You can be either the driver or a passenger.
+This popular scenic spot is known for spectacular views of the lake, and while many choose to hike up the mountain, you can actually drive up as well for $10 per car.
+However, if you are 62 or older with a valid NYS license or a NYS Non-Driver ID Card, the whole vehicle can drive up for free Monday through Friday (excluding holidays)!

 To drive up Prospect Mountain you'll go up Veterans Memorial Highway, a 5.5-mile long route that is open every day from Memorial Day until early November, weather permitting.
 There are three overlooks on the way up, plus a shuttle bus that can take you all the way to the top after you parked.